Awilum/dev/project/entries/flextype/documentation/core/serializers/entry.md

 For more details <a href="[url]/flextype/documentation/core/serializers/json">read the guide for the JSON</a>.

+### JSON5

+The JSON5 Data Interchange Format (JavaScript Object Notation) is a superset of JSON that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1](https://262.ecma-international.org/5.1/).

+For more details <a href="[url]/flextype/documentation/core/serializers/json5">read the guide for the JSON5</a>.

+### NEON

+NEON is a human-readable structured data format.
+In Nette, it is used for configuration files.
+It is also used for structured data such as settings, language translations, etc.

+NEON stands for Nette Object Notation.
+It is less complex and ungainly than XML or JSON, but provides similar capabilities.
+It is very similar to YAML.
+The main advantage is that NEON has so-called entities, thanks to which the configuration of DI services is so sexy.
+And allows tabs for indentation.

+For more details <a href="[url]/flextype/documentation/core/serializers/neon">read the guide for the neon</a>.

 ### FRONTMATTER

 Any file that contains a YAML front matter block will be processed by Flextype as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Between these triple-dashed lines, you can set predefined variables or even create custom ones of your own.